Spartanburg, South Carolina: Sports

+Boiling Springs FC, a semiprofessional soccer team of the United Premier Soccer League, began play in 2024.

 Government

 The current mayor, Jerome Rice, was elected in 2021.
 Spartanburg operates under a city manager form of government in which the mayor and six city council members have equal votes.
 Council members represent districts within the city and the mayor is elected at large.
 The council appoints a city manager, who is responsible for the daily administration of city governmental affairs.

-City Hall is located at 145 West Broad Street.
+City Hall was located at 145 West Broad Street, however that building was demolished and the city offices are currently located at 187 W Broad Street while a joint joint government complex for the city and county offices is under construction.
+City council meets on the second and fourth Monday of the month at the Spartanburg County Administration Building.

-The Spartanburg County Administration Building (this is the old Sears building which was vacated in the mid-1970s when Sears moved to Westgate Mall and renovated in the late 1980s or early 1990s) is located at 366 North Church Street.
+The Spartanburg County Administration Building (the old Sears building which was vacated in the mid-1970s when Sears moved to Westgate Mall and renovated in the late 1980s or early 1990s) is located at 366 North Church Street.
 It is across the street from the Spartanburg Memorial Auditorium.

 Education

-Colleges
+Colleges and universities

-Spartanburg is a college town, with four institutions of higher learning:
+Spartanburg is a college town, with four institutions of higher learning in the city limits: